rpede/MobileProgramming24/_interactivity/photos.md

 ```

 The name of the camera is shown as label.
-Names will likely just be a number, so a icon makes it look nicer.
+Names will likely just be a number, so an icon makes it look nicer.

 Phones have a front facing (selfie) camera and multiple back facing cameras.
 It could also have one that is externally connected.
-Different icons is used so the user can quickly tell them apart.
+Different icons are used, so the user can quickly tell them apart.

 ## Camera widget